retailcoder/VBA-Docs/api/Excel.Range.FindNext.md

         Do
             c.Value = 5
             Set c = .FindNext(c)
-        If c is Nothing Then
+            If c is Nothing Then Exit Do
-            GoTo DoneFinding
-        End If
         Loop While c.Address <> firstAddress
       End If
-      DoneFinding:
 End With
 ```